 During our summer road trip, we spent seven nights camping in Michigan’s rustic campgrounds.
 With a roomy rental van and drive-in sites, we didn’t have to worry about space, weight or hauling gear very far.

-Check out REI for a comprehensive camping checklist, but here are some of our essential must-haves and favorite tent camping luxuries:
+While we’re still working on our comprehensive camping checklist, check out some of our essential must-haves and favorite tent camping luxuries:

 - Hand sanitizer, hand wipes and Clorox wipes.